paquettm/420-302-VA_A25/LABS/LAB12_Deploying_IoT_System_as_Linux_Services.md

 ### Test 4: Test Rules Reload

+**Note: If the following fails, it is because the database does not exist.
+To fix this, publish a message to MQTT and the historian will create the entry in the historian_data table.**

 1. Log into web interface: `http://localhost:5000`
 2. Navigate to "Manage Rules"
 3. Create or edit a rule